vaites/wordpress-plugin-feed/README.md

   * GET: `stability=stable,rc`
   * CLI: `--stability="stable,rc"`
   * ENV: `RELEASE_STABILITY="stable,rc"`

+There are some options configurable only via GET or CLI:
+  **Categories**: one o more user defined categories, separated by commas (default none)
+  * GET: `categories=example.com,mywebsite.com`
+  * CLI: `--categories="example.com,mywebsite.com"`

 Other options are only configurable with environment variables:
 * CACHE_TTL: cache life in seconds
 * CACHE_DIR: absolute path of cache directory